openitu/STL/src/is54/README.md

 For questions contact Peter Kroon kroon@research.att.com  MH x7000

 1. General Description

 The NADC reference coder is a C language program which implements the chosen standard NADC speech coding algorithm.
 This document is a description of the program.

 1.1 Files

 The NADC reference coder comprises several C language source files.
-The "main" function exists in the file "vselp.c".
-All of the other .c files contain functions which are called at least indirectly from vselp.c.
+The "main" function exists in the file `vselp.c`.
+All of the other .c files contain functions which are called at least indirectly from `vselp.c`.

-The file "vparams.h" contains macro definitions and external variable declarations which are needed by nearly every source file, so it is included in nearly every source file.
+The file `vparams.h` contains macro definitions and external variable declarations which are needed by nearly every source file, so it is included in nearly every source file.

-The files with the ".i" extension contain C code that is expanded in line with the "include" preprocessor directive.
+The files with the `.i` extension contain C code that is expanded in line with the "include" preprocessor directive.